websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/knowledge-base/user-guide/knowledge-base-zip-file-requirements.md

 This convention lets you specify priorities for top-level (non-child) articles in your hierarchy.

 When importing, keep the checkbox labeled *Apply numerical prefixes of article files as priorities* selected.
-If a file doesn’t have a prefix, its article gets the next available priority (the highest current priority, plus one).
+If a file doesn't have a prefix, its article gets the next available priority (the highest current priority, plus one).

 Below is an example ZIP file structure that demonstrates the features mentioned so far: